 We study the population, community and behavioral ecology of interacting species in fragmented and changing landscapes.
-Our main research system is the parasitoids associated with the Glanville fritillary butterfly Melitaea cinxia in Finland.
+Our main research system has been the parasitoids associated with the Glanville fritillary butterfly Melitaea cinxia in Finland.

 Highlights from recent publications

 The genetic signature of introduced wasp lineages gives us a window into what has happened in an island archipelago over the 25 years since their accidental introduction, including persistence through population bottlenecks, dispersal and interbreeding, as well as sorting among lineages depending on interaction between a hyperparasitoid and bacterial symbiont. @duplouy_anne @abhevo @Saskyavn @ParasitoidEcol

 Article about it in The Guardian